Thomas Mayerhofer and Rajesh Kumar Jha* Pages 78 - 88 ( 11 )

 Objective: Investigation of whether sphingosine analogs bind to endogenous inhibitor proteins of PP2A, such as I2 PP2A/SET and/or CIP2A, and whether this binding reactivates PP2A, allowing it to resume its role as a tumor suppressor.

-Method: Literature from PubMed database was searched and those articles related to PP2A and sphingosine analogs were reviewed.
+Methods: Literature from the PubMed database was searched and those articles related to PP2A and sphingosine analogs were reviewed.

 Department of Pharmacology, Saba University School of Medicine, The Bottom, Saba, Department of Pharmacology, Saba University School of Medicine, The Bottom, Saba